vitorm04/docs.pt-br/docs/framework/wcf/samples/custom-binding-imperative.md

 CustomBinding binding = new CustomBinding(reliableSession, httpTransport);
 ```

- <span data-ttu-id="21750-108">No serviço, a vinculação é usada adicionando um ponto final ao ServiceHost:</span><span class="sxs-lookup"><span data-stu-id="21750-108">On the service, the binding is used by adding an endpoint to the ServiceHost:</span></span>
+ <span data-ttu-id="0185b-108">No serviço, a associação é usada adicionando um ponto de extremidade ao ServiceHost:</span><span class="sxs-lookup"><span data-stu-id="0185b-108">On the service, the binding is used by adding an endpoint to the ServiceHost:</span></span>

 ```csharp
 serviceHost.AddServiceEndpoint(typeof(ICalculator), binding, "");
 ```

- <span data-ttu-id="21750-109">No cliente, a vinculação <xref:System.ServiceModel.ChannelFactory> é usada por a para criar um canal para o serviço:</span><span class="sxs-lookup"><span data-stu-id="21750-109">On the client, the binding is used by a <xref:System.ServiceModel.ChannelFactory> to create a channel to the service:</span></span>
+ <span data-ttu-id="0185b-109">No cliente, a associação é usada por um <xref:System.ServiceModel.ChannelFactory> para criar um canal para o serviço:</span><span class="sxs-lookup"><span data-stu-id="0185b-109">On the client, the binding is used by a <xref:System.ServiceModel.ChannelFactory> to create a channel to the service:</span></span>

 ```csharp
 EndpointAddress address = new EndpointAddress("http://localhost:8000/servicemodelsamples/service");